SMB/CIFS File System Security

 CloudFS file system security is compatible with and adheres to the Microsoft SMB/CIFS architecture.
 Files and directories can have user permissions or group permissions known as Active Directory security ACLs.

-The process of joining a filer to an Active Directory domain will populate key domain security ACLs within the default BUILTIN groups.
+The process of joining a node to an Active Directory domain will populate key domain security ACLs within the default BUILTIN groups.
 This facilitates global read‐write SMB/CIFS file sharing access throughout the Panzura unified namespace for each node in CloudFS (such as ..\cloudfs\cc1, ..\cloudfs\cc2, ..\cloudfs\cc3).

-By default the Active Directory groups 'Domain Admins' and 'Domain Users' are members of the Active Directory BUILTIN groups.
+By default, the Active Directory groups 'Domain Admins' and 'Domain Users' are members of the Active Directory BUILTIN groups.
 If additional domain ACL security is needed, these can be modified after successfully joining the Active Directory domain.

-For SMB, the filer needs to join the AD domain that enforces the RBAC policies.
+For SMB, the node needs to join the AD domain that enforces the RBAC policies.
 Enabling a storage device to join the AD domain can be delegated to any user with this privilege.
 Panzura has found that in most cases, AD administrators tend to manage the devices that can join the AD domain.
-For this reason, AD administrator credentials are required during initial setup of a filer.
+For this reason, AD administrator credentials are required during initial setup of a node.